LMMS/assets/README.md

 * The samples you commit must be [CC0](http://creativecommons.org/publicdomain/zero/1.0/).

-* These samples must be created/recorded by you.
+* The samples must be created/recorded by you.
 They can not be taken from any other sample library or pack.
 The only exception to this rule is if you have a valid way to prove they are CC0.

 #### Technical rules: